HumanCellAtlas/dcp-community/charters/QueryService/charter.md

 * Common index event bus and deployment infrastructure
     * Finalize support for multiple metadata indexers in DSS
     * Expose event bus for bundle lifecycle event subscriptions
-    * Scalable, fault-tolerant queuing mechanism: Amazon Web Services (AWS) Simple Queuing Service (SQS) push or similar
+    * Scalable, fault-tolerant queuing mechanism for loading bundle lifecycle events
 * Query access service API and query language
     * Public API for modular query engine plugins
     * In collaboration with the Expression Matrix Service, determine how Query and consumer API interact and are made complementary